openfisca/openfisca-doc/README.md

 npm run watch
 ```

-> With watch mode, open http://localhost:4000/ in your browser once the first build is done.
+> With watch mode, open http://localhost:2050/ in your browser once the first build is done.

+### Deploy (for maintainers)

 To deploy the built documentation
 (you must be authorized to push to [openfisca/openfisca-gitbook](https://github.com/openfisca/openfisca-gitbook)):